Cognigy/Documentation/docs/ai/empower/knowledge-ai/overview.md

 4. Select one of the following modes:
     - **Search & Extract & Output** — performs a knowledge search, extracts key points, and outputs the result as text or adaptive card.
 For this mode, you need models from the [list of supported providers](../../empower/llms.md) that cover both the `LLM Prompt Node & Search Extract Output Node` and `Knowledge Search` cases.
     - **Search & Extract** — performs a knowledge search, extracts key points, but no automatic output.
 For this mode, you need models from the [list of supported providers](../../empower/llms.md) that cover both the `LLM Prompt Node & Search Extract Output Node` and `Knowledge Search` cases.
     - **Search only** — performs a knowledge search and retrieves information without extraction or automatic output.
-For this mode, you only the `text-embedding-ada-002` model.
+For this mode, you only need the `text-embedding-ada-002` model.

      <figure>
        <img class="image-center" src="../../../../_assets/ai/empower/knowledge-ai/configure-search-extract-output.png" width="100%" />
      </figure>

 5. Check if **Context-Aware Search** is activated in the **Search settings** section.
 This feature considers the context of the transcript for the search, allowing an AI Agent to address follow-up questions.
-Be aware that this feature will consume LLM tokens on your LLM prover side.
+Be aware that this feature will consume LLM tokens on your LLM provider's side.
 6. When the **Context-Aware Search** setting is enabled, configure the number of **Transcript Steps**.
 This setting affects the depth of context considered when retrieving search results.
 7. _(Optional)_ In the **Source Tags** field, add tags by specifying each tag separately and pressing **enter**.
 Before specifying tags, ensure that they were provided during the upload of the source file for the selected Knowledge Source.
 8. Click **Save Node**.